Your career consultation could cover the following:

 Book a consultation with a qualified Career Specialist

 We offer early morning and evening slots from 7.30am to 7.30pm on selected weekdays by appointment for our professional members.
-These can take place by phone, email, video conference or in person at our offices in London and Cambridge.
-Please contact the team directly for these appointments.
+These can take place by phone, email, video conference or in person at our offices in Cambridge.
+Please contact the team directly for these appointments or general queries.

-Consultations also happen across various UK cities on various days every Spring and Autumn.
-Search for availability and book your London or UK city career consultation.
+Consultations also happen face to face in various UK cities on various days every Spring and Autumn as well at our offices in London twice a month.
+Search for availability and book your London or UK city career consultation now.

 If you’d like to book an appointment or have a query for the team please contact us using the form on the left.
 We will get back to you within five days.